chgallegos/MechaCar_Statistical_Analysis/README.md

 ![Screenshot](https://github.com/chgallegos/MechaCar_Statistical_Analysis/blob/main/resources/summary_statistics.png)

--Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+**Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?**

 As we can see from the summary statistics data, the two variables that seem to have most relation to the mpg are "ground_clearance" and "vehicle_length".
 The reasoning behind this is due to the substantially low numbers on Pr(>|t|), meaning that the probability that the variable is random in relation to the mpg is substantially low.

 ![Screenshot](https://github.com/chgallegos/MechaCar_Statistical_Analysis/blob/main/resources/random_probability.png)

--Is the slope of the linear model considered to be zero?
-Why or why not?
+**Is the slope of the linear model considered to be zero?
+Why or why not?**

 Given that the linear model explains correlations between variables, the slope cannot considered to be zero.

--Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+**Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?**

 Based on the R-squared value of 0.7, we can determine that the correlation of the model is strong, therefore making it an effective way to predict the mpg values of the MechaCar.